amcginlay/concourse-getting-started/gcp/README.md

 gcloud auth login --quiet
 ```

 You must, at this point, log in using the your GCP account credentials in order to perform later adminstrative operations.
-While this is not good practice in general, you will later be revoking these credentials from the jumpbox.
+While this is not good practice in general, this will suffice for testing purposes.

 ### Setup Jumpbox Variables